 A: Ideally you need to burn around 3500 kcal to lose 1 pound of weight per week.
 Investing 30 minutes of your time in working out will surely keep you healthy and shed weight.

 A. According to the CDC (Centers for Disease Control and Prevention), 4 to 8 pounds (1.814 kg to 3.628 kg) of weight loss per month is considered healthy.

-A. If you wish to workout from your home and burn fat, include regular squats, lunges, inclined push-ups and planks.
-You can also try skipping for kids and yoga for elderly.
-You can also include calisthenics exercises which can be done at any place in a safe form.
+A. If you wish to work out from your home and burn fat, include regular squats, lunges, inclined push-ups and planks.
+You can also try skipping for kids and yoga for the elderly.
+You can also include callisthenics exercises which can be done at any place in a safe form.

 The interrelationship between Sleep and Exercise: A Systematic Review (2017) – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5385214/